In this day and age, it's rare to come across anyone arguing that health and safety management is not only a necessity in but a benefit to workplaces.

 Now, let's look at the most productive countries in the world and their health and safety records.
 According to the latest data, the top 5 most productive countries are:

 Every one has stringent health and safety legislation in place, and relatively low fatal injury rates.
-Oh yeah, and Iceland is the safest country in the world.
-For the fifth year running.

 Costs to the employer for an accident: